fluidblue/passdeposit/API.md

 data.resetKey     | The reset key is given in the email that is sent to the user when calling `user.sendPasswordHint`.
 The reset key is only valid for 24 hours. data.email        | Email address of the user.
 This must be the email address the user registered with. data.passwordKey  | Password hash of new password.
 See `data.key` in `user.create`. data.passwordHint | New password hint.
-See `user.create`.

 The response contains the following fields: